 However, bartending schools do give you basic bartending proficiency, which is all you need to get your private bartending operation started.
 You’re not aiming to become a top-tier mixologist at a high-end lounge here; you just need to learn how to efficiently churn out good margaritas and mojitos at a busy wedding reception or corporate party.
 So, since attending a bartending school worked for me, it is the method I will recommend if you want to start a freelance bartending side hustle without any prior bartending experience.
 Check out abcbartending.com and see if there’s one where you live.

 A typical school will likely cost between $250-500.
 In terms of return-on-investment, it should only take you about 2-4 gigs to make your money back.
-After that, you will always be “in the black” with your bartending business because there are virtually zero operating costs outside of gas/transportation.
+After that, you will always be “in the black” as a freelance bartender because there are virtually zero operating costs outside of gas/transportation.

 Tools of the Trade